Jonas Helming, Maximilian Koegel and Philip Langer co-lead EclipseSource. They work as consultants and software engineers for building …

 An attribute with such an AttributeType will automatically provide validation results, e.g. via the Diagnostician.
 Therefore, frameworks like EMF Forms will automatically evaluate and display them:

-You can find the complete list of possible keys here.
+You can find the complete list of possible keys in the documentation.
 Just search for “Facet” and look at the “details key”.

 For your convenience, the most important ones are: